stefanos1316/my_curriculum_vitae/markdown/resume.md

 ----

->  *On profession*: Passionated with coding, performing research studies, and learning new technologies.
+>  *On profession*: Passionated with coding, performing experiments, learning, and combining new technologies.
->  *On spare-time*: Enjoying Working out, sporting, and going crazy for travelling and eating.
+>  *On spare-time*: Enjoying Working out, sporting, and going crazy for travelling and food.

 ----